-1.15.1 General Confidentiality Obligations.
-While performing under this contract, the PROVIDER may receive, be exposed to or acquire confidential information.
+General Confidentiality Obligations.
+While performing under this contract, the CONTRACTOR may receive, be exposed to or acquire confidential information.
 Such information may include names, addresses, telephone numbers, birthdates, social security numbers, medical information, and other educational, student, or personal employment information.
 The information may be in written or oral form, fixed in hard copy or contained in a computer database or computer readable form.
 Hereinafter, such language shall be collectively referred to as "Confidential Information."

-The PROVIDER, including its employees, agents, representatives, and assigns shall abide by the following with regards to Confidential Information: (i) They shall not disclose to any unauthorized party any Confidential Information, except as specifically permitted by the STATE and subject to the STATE's limitations on confidentiality of information and relevant legal requirements of the State to include, but not be limited to the Family Educational Rights and Privacy Act ("FERPA").
-Permission will be granted through a formal written agreement concerning the disclosure of personally identifiable information (PII) from student education records, signed by the STATE and the PROVIDER, and must be provided as an attachment to this contract; (ii) They shall only permit access to Confidential Information to employees, agents, representatives, and assigns having a specific need to know in connection with performance under this contract; and (iii) They shall advise each of their employees, agents, representatives, and assigns of their obligations to keep such Confidential Information confidential in compliance with all relevant state and federal laws.
+The CONTRACTOR, including its employees, agents, representatives, and assigns shall abide by the following with regards to Confidential Information: (i) They shall not disclose to any unauthorized party any Confidential Information, except as specifically permitted by the STATE and subject to the STATE's limitations on confidentiality of information and relevant legal requirements of the State to include, but not limited to the Family Educational Rights and Privacy Act ("FERPA").
+Permission will be granted through a formal written agreement concerning the disclosure of personally identifiable information (PII) from student education records, signed by the STATE and the CONTRACTOR, and must be provided as an attachment to this contract; (ii) They shall only permit access to Confidential Information to employees, agents, representatives, and assigns having a specific need to know in connection with performance under this contract; and (iii) They shall advise each of their employees, agents, representatives, and assigns of their obligations to keep such Confidential Information confidential in compliance with all relevant state and federal laws.

-PROVIDER, its employees, agents, representatives, or assigns shall ensure the security of the Confidential Information.
-The PROVIDER shall provide the STATE with a list of individuals (by name and position) who are authorized to handle the Confidential Information (hereinafter referred to as "Authorized Handlers").
+CONTRACTOR, its employees, agents, representatives, or assigns shall ensure the security of the Confidential Information.
+The CONTRACTOR shall provide the STATE with a list of individuals (by name and position) who are authorized to handle the Confidential Information (hereinafter referred to as "Authorized Handlers").
 Authorized Handlers shall ensure the security of the Confidential Information.
 Only Authorized Handlers shall have access to the Confidential Information, which will be kept on password protected computers with the hard copy documents kept in a locked file cabinet.
-PROVIDER shall ensure that procedures exist to prohibit access to the Confidential Information by anyone other than an Authorized Handler.
+CONTRACTOR shall ensure that procedures exist to prohibit access to the Confidential Information by anyone other than an Authorized Handler.

-PROVIDER will be responsible for safeguarding the confidentiality of all Confidential Information it receives from the STATE and shall safeguard and protect such documents from unauthorized use, handling, or viewing.
-PROVIDER shall be liable to the STATE and to any person whose records the PROVIDER receives custody of under this contract for records protection for any unpermitted release, viewing, or loss of such records.
-PROVIDER shall assume liability responsibility for records protection and for the inappropriate or unlawful release of Confidential

-Information.
-PROVIDER shall return all documents containing Confidential Information upon completion of the services PROVIDER is contracted to provide under this contract.
+CONTRACTOR will be responsible for safeguarding the confidentiality of all Confidential Information it receives from the STATE and shall safeguard and protect such documents from unauthorized use, handling, or viewing.
+CONTRACTOR shall be liable to the STATE and to any person whose records the CONTRACTOR receives custody of under this contract for records protection for any unpermitted release, viewing, or loss of such records.
+CONTRACTOR shall assume liability responsibility for records protection and for the inappropriate or unlawful release of Confidential Information.
+CONTRACTOR shall return all documents containing Confidential Information upon completion of the services CONTRACTOR is contracted to provide under this contract.

-- 1.15.1.1 Prior Written Approval: PROVIDER may not i) share Confidential Information or any other data received under this contract, ii) publish, or iii) distribute such information without the prior written approval of the STATE. - 1.15.1.2 In the event of termination of this contract, PROVIDER shall return to STATE all student information received under this contract and further agrees to destroy any and all copies of, or references to, any student information shared by STATE as a result of this contract.
+- a.
+Prior Written Approval: CONTRACTOR may not i) share Confidential Information or any other data received under this contract, ii) publish, or iii) distribute such information without the prior written approval of the STATE. - b.
+In the event of termination of this contract, CONTRACTOR shall return to STATE all Confidential Information, including student information, received under this contract and further agrees to destroy any and all copies of, or references to, any Confidential Information, including student information, shared by STATE as a result of this contract.
+CONTRACTOR shall certify in writing that all such copies have been destroyed or retuned to the STATE.